 Some of the confusion of UK health professionals may be because the standard NHS swabbing method (high vaginal swabs, or HVS) and culture method (direct plating) were not designed specifically for detecting GBS and are not great at finding it.
 Research has found these methods will miss up to 50% of the women carrying GBS at delivery.
 Clearly a positive test result obtained by this method is highly reliable, but if you get a negative result, you can’t be sure it’s because the GBS isn’t there or whether the test simply didn’t detect it.

 Not all NHS trusts offer the ECM test yet (although it’s recommended for use for detecting GBS by the Royal College of Obstetricians), but they are available privately from around £38.
 See www.gbss.org.uk/test for the latest availability..

-The reliability of a negative result from a test for group B Strep carriage depends on both where the samples were taken from, and on what method was used to process those samples.
+The reliability of a negative result from a test for group B Strep carriage depends on the timing of when the samples were taken, where the samples were taken from, and what method was used to process those samples.